Keep carbon monoxide out of your home

 - Test your detectors regularly.
 Replace batteries and the detector itself as recommended by the manufacturer.
 You can use a marker to remind yourself when it was installed and when it should be replaced.

 - Never use a barbecue or portable fuel-burning camping equipment inside a home, garage, vehicle, camper or tent.

 - Don't use kerosene or oil space heaters or lamps in enclosed areas unless they're specifically designed for indoor use.

 - Since tobacco smoke is a source of CO, don't let people smoke indoors.

 - Don't let vehicles idle in the garage, even when the garage door is open.

-- Never run gas-powered lawnmowers, trimmers, snow blowers or other machines in the garage.
+- Never run gas-powered lawnmowers, trimmers, snow blowers, generators or other machines in the garage.

 - Keep the door between your house and the garage closed.